 Professor of Dental Medicine

-Chair, Section of Oral and Diagnostic Sciences
+Chair, Section of Oral, Diagnostic and Rehabilitation Sciences

 Director, Division of Periodontics